 Atlas Private Wealth Management can trace its roots back to 1995, when it was called Dion Money Management.
 It is now under the ownership of Focus Financial Partners, Inc., a financial services holding company that’s publicly traded on the NASDAQ Global Select Market.
 Focus Financial owns over 60 other firms around the country, and it has maintained control of Atlas since 2007.

 Atlas’ team holds a number of professional certifications.
-This includes four certified financial planners (CFP), three chartered retirement planning counselors (CRPC), two certified public accountants (CPA), one chartered financial consultant (ChFC), one chartered life underwriter (CLU), one chartered advisor for senior living (CASL) and one certified investment management analyst (CIMA).
+This includes such certification as certified financial planner (CFP), chartered retirement planning counselor (CRPC), certified public accountant (CPA), chartered financial consultant (ChFC), chartered life underwriter (CLU), chartered advisor for senior living (CASL) and certified investment management analyst (CIMA).

 Services Offered by Atlas Private Wealth Management